book-app-week-3-mh-sg/book-list-client/README.md

 ## Change Log
 03-26-2018 16:30 - Application has live index.html
 03-26-2018 21:09 - Application has complete file tree
+03-27-2018 11:11 - Application has Handlebars template and populated index.html

 ## Credits and Collaborations
 <!-- Give credit (and a link) to other people or resources that helped you build this application. -->